tormath1/sysext-tutorial/hands-on-2/README.md

 ## Building the sysext

-From your the main `sysext-lab` system, clone the Git repo with the script:
+From the main `sysext-lab` system, clone the Git repo with the script:

 ```
 git clone https://github.com/tormath1/sysext-tutorial